Tablet-Based Financial Education in Colombia

 Researchers employed a two-stage cluster randomization to evaluate LISTA’s impact:

-- Stage 1—Tablet-based financial education: Researchers randomly assigned 60 municipalities to treatment and comparison groups.
-In treatment communities, tablets were distributed among local MFA leaders to share with other intervention participants in their communities.
-Fundación Capital held an introductory session where leaders were introduced to LISTA, volunteered to participate in the program, and set goals for the number of women they would help train with the tablet application during the tablet-rotation period.
-Each leader had about two months to reach their goals, after which they had to pass the tablet along to a different leader in the community, allowing more households to be reached with a smaller number of tablets.
-A kit of printed materials was distributed to LISTA users once they completed the training, which included reminders of basic financial rules of thumb, a savings calendar, formats and templates for budgeting, and completion diplomas.
+Stage 1—Tablet-based financial education: Researchers randomly assigned each of 60 municipalities to the treatment or comparison group.
+In treatment municipalities, tablets were distributed among local mother leaders to share with other intervention participants in their communities.
+Fundación Capital held an introductory session where mother leaders were introduced to LISTA, volunteered to participate in the program, and set goals for the number of women they would help train with the tablet application during the tablet-rotation period.
+Each leader had about two months to reach their goals, after which they had to pass the tablet along to a different leader in the community, allowing more households to be reached with a small number of tablets.
+A kit of printed materials, including calendars with stickers to create a savings plan and simplified accounting books, was also distributed to LISTA users.
 The materials were designed to reinforce LISTA user motivation, put in practice what they learned in the application, and permit them to retain physical and personalized training material as reference for when the tablet left their home.
-Participants in the comparison municipalities did not receive any intervention.
+Participants in the control municipalities did not receive any intervention.

-- Stage 2—SMS reminders: After completing the tablet-based intervention, researchers randomly assigned leader groups into treatment and comparison.
-The treatment groups received text “reinforcement” messages offering reminders and rules of thumb.
-These text messages were sent for four months after the tablet-based intervention and were designed to remind users at opportune times—such as just before or after a transfer payment—about the content of the LISTA application and printed kit.
-The messages also informed the users about the government-provided financial products available to them via the MFA program.
-Participants in the comparison group did not receive SMS reminders and were left only with the LISTA kit materials.
+Stage 2—SMS reminders: After the tablet-based intervention ended, researchers randomly assigned a subset of mother leader groups from the tablet treatment group to receive follow-up SMS messages.
+Beneficiaries in these groups each received 14 “reinforcement” messages offering reminders and rules of thumb.
+These text messages were sent for four months after the tablet-based intervention to reinforce the lessons from the tablet and remind users to save.
+Participants in the groups that were not assigned to receive SMS reminders did not receive any messages and were left only with the LISTA kit materials.

 Attanasio, Orazio, Matthew Bird, Lina Cardona-Sosa, and Pablo Lavado.
 "Freeing Financial Education via Tablets: Experimental Evidence from Colombia."
 NBER Working Paper No. 25929, June 2019.